 - Both options have same functionality; however, with the on-premises system, your IT staff is responsible for maintaining it and making any upgrades when necessary.
 With the cloud-hosted system, Avaya handles all of the maintenance and upgrades.

-A nice aspect of the on-premises system is that businesses can configure it for their specific needs.
-Each system starts with the main platform, a two-rack unit, and then businesses can pick and choose from the different add-ons.
+- Businesses can configure the on-premises system for their specific needs.
+Each system starts with the main platform, a two-rack unit, and then businesses can choose from the different add-ons.
 Add-ons can include mobility options and call center services.
-This allows your business to build a system that has exactly what it needs.
 As a business grows, the equipment can easily add storage, phone lines and new capabilities.

-One module businesses can add to the system is the Avaya Communicator.
-This allows employees to use their mobile devices or computers to talk on their business lines, make video calls and instant-message with co-workers.
+- The Avaya Communicator allows employees to use their mobile devices or computers to talk on their business lines, make video calls and instant-message with co-workers.
 A presence feature indicates who is online and available for a meeting.

 In addition to choosing the edition with the features it needs, your business can designate which employees have access to which features.
 Each employee is designated as a basic user, office worker or power user.

 - Basic users can make and receive calls and have access to most of the standard features, such as the ability to put calls on hold and transfer calls.